-LOIs should provide brief descriptions of how the goals and/or approaches are novel and innovative, and what impact the research may have on pediatric blood cancer.
+LOIs should provide brief descriptions of how the goals and/or approaches are novel and innovative, and what impact the research may have on blood cancer.
+The LOI should also identify the Sponsor and Sponsoring Institution.
 All LOIs will be reviewed, and those judged to be the most promising, competitive and responsive to the goals of the program will be invited to submit a Full Application.
 The Applicant will be notified via e-mail as to whether or not they have been invited to submit a Full Application.
 If invited for Full Application submission, the Applicant will immediately have access to the application submission capability in Proposal Central.

-Letters of Intent are due Oct 26, 2023 at 4PM EST.
+Letters of Intent are due Oct 26, 2023, at 4PM EST.